 Deboned chicken thighs take less time than those with bones.
 If you prefer lean meat for your diet, then the boneless type is perfect for you.
 At the same time, some people pick over bone-in thighs for the sweet juice that runs out from the bones.

-This dark meat section will take longer to cook due to the high content of fat and density, so frozen bone-in and skin-on chicken thighs take 45 – 50 minutes to get completely done.
+People often compare dark and white chicken meat to different criteria.
+But one thing for sure: The former will take longer to cook due to the high content of fat and density, so frozen bone-in and skin-on chicken thighs take 45 – 50 minutes to get completely done.

 The boneless and skinless version of chicken thighs takes about 30 – 35 minutes to cook.
 When you have the meat done, you can shred or chop it into small pieces to add to many quick recipes such as salad, soup, or sandwiches.